Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 - Documenting each step for clarity

 #### Introduction to Linux
 If you never used Linux before it is important to understand the file structure of the operating system.
+Linux has a powerful networking stack, enabling it to function as a client, server, or router.
+Key features include:

+- Networking Tools: Utilities like ipconfig, ip, and ping are used for network configuration and diagnostics.
+- Protocols: Linux supports various network protocols, including TCP/IP, which is fundamental for internet communication.
+- Firewalls and Security: Tools like iptables and ufw allow users to configure firewalls to protect the system from unauthorized access.

 ##### Understanding the Filesystem
 The Linux filesystem is hierarchical (like Windows), starting from the root directory, denoted by `/`.
 Here are some key directories: